COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Upload_code_to_ESP32.rst

    - If the code fails to upload, follow these troubleshooting steps:
    - Confirm that the selected port in **Tools → Port** corresponds to the connected ESP32 board.
    - Confirm that the correct ESP32 board model is selected in **Tools → Board**.
-   - Ensure that the CH340 serial driver (or other required USB driver) is installed and the board is recognized in the device manager.
+   - Ensure that the CH340 serial driver （or other required USB driver）is installed and the board is recognized in the device manager.
    - Try changing the USB port or using a different USB data cable that supports data transfer.
    - Confirm that the ESP32 core package is installed and all required libraries are imported.
    - Use the recommended library versions; mismatched versions may cause compilation or upload errors.